Skip to content

 Let's make this concrete and let us look at some basic examples.

-1. Jump to your seatable webinterface
+1. Jump to your SeaTable web interface

-2. Create a new Script of the type Python
+2. Create a new script of the type Python

 3. Copy the following code